 The school has its own swimming club.
 The 'Grovely Gators', which meets each Friday night throughout the swimming season.
+The club's emphasis is on participation and caters for a range of swimming abilities.

 The school chaplain runs programs to support the health and wellbeing of the students.